jkalicha/jkalicha/README.md

 - Programming in **C**, **C++**, **C#**, **Java**, **HTML**, **CSS**, **TypeScript**, and **SQL**
 - Version control with **Git**

+## Projects in Progress
+Currently building a fullstack personal web application (POV-WebApp) to manage and share event photos.
+This project is helping me grow as a developer while I practice and learn:

+- Backend with Node.js + Express + TypeScript
+- Frontend with Angular
+- Database using PostgreSQL and TypeORM
+- RESTful API design and implementation
+- Authentication with JWT
+- Testing using Jest

 **Languages and Tools:**

 <code><img height="20" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/dot-net/dot-net-original.svg" /></code>